 If you really want to get ahead in your recruitment efforts, you will need to go beyond campus visits and job fairs.
 Try using highly targeted digital advertising and recruiting messages to attract recent graduates.
 Take it a step further and target folks who grew up/attended school in your area and are doing work in similar fields somewhere else.
 You never know who might be looking for a reason to move back to their hometown!

-5. Change how you interview.
+5. Change how you interview

 It’s an employee’s choice world out there and candidates will ultimately be comparing you to other companies.
 Make sure your interviews are used to sell your company’s vision, mission, and values.
-Consider the prospective employees experience with you and your interview process.
+Consider the prospective employees' experience with you and your interview process.

-6. Look into making traditionally inflexible jobs more flexible.
+6. Consider making jobs more flexible

-As you work to enhance your recruitment efforts, you musn’t discount the job seeker journey.
+As you work to enhance your recruitment efforts, you mustn't discount the job seeker journey.
 A candidate’s experience with your company from awareness to employment, and beyond, can make or break your recruitment (and retention) efforts.